Xunnamius/black-flag/README.md

 when using Node.
-This has several benefits, the foremost being: less code shipped/smaller package size, avoiding [dual package hazard][x-pkg-dual-package-hazard] entirely, distributables are not packed/bundled/uglified, and a less complex build process.
+This has several benefits, the foremost being: less code shipped/smaller package size, avoiding [dual package hazard][x-pkg-dual-package-hazard] entirely, distributables are not packed/bundled/uglified, a drastically less complex build process, and CJS consumers aren't shafted.

 Each entry point (i.e. `ENTRY`) in [`package.json`'s `exports[ENTRY]`][x-repo-package-json] object includes one or more [export